apiaddicts/apiaddictsday17/README.md

 1. Clone the repo
 2. Create a branch from `master`
 3. Update / Fix
-4. Create a pull request and assign it to me, Jorge Baumann (@baumannzone)
+4. Create a pull request and assign it to me, Marco Antonio Sanzn (@baumannzone)

 ## Local development